oe4dns/tootgroup.py/README.md

 Planned Features and Whishlist items
 ------------------------------------

-### TODO: Error handling - v0.8

-    Currently there is not much... which is still bad

-### TODO: Testing - v0.9
+### TODO: Testing

-    Especially on platforms other than Linux
+    Especially on platforms other than Linux.
+There might be an additional version 0.9 release if bugs are found in 0.8.
+Otherwise v1.0 final will be released next.